 crimes, like the savings and loan frauds, and much more.

-thus is the crime we know most about.
-About 25,000 people were murdered in the U.S. last
+and thus is the crime we know most about.
+About 25,000 people were murdered in the U.S.

-divided by an accurate count of the population (the denominator).
-The results of the
+numerator) be divided by an accurate count of the population (the denominator).
+The

-decennial United States Census are conventionally used as the sources of population data.
+results of the decennial United States Census are conventionally used as the sources of

 Metropolitan Structure and Violent